 Ultrasound guided breast biopsy

 A history of aspirin or anticoagulant use is not an absolute contraindication to biopsy.
-This is a superficial procedure that, in the case of profuse bleeding, could be easily compressed.
-In these cases, discussion with referring physician should be done to weigh the risk of hematoma versus the risk of discontinuing anticoagulation 1.
+This is a superficial procedure that could be easily compressed in the case of profuse bleeding.
+In these cases, a discussion with the referring physician should be done to weigh the risk of hematoma versus the risk of discontinuing anticoagulation 1.

 Laboratory tests are usually not performed.

-Patient may be positioned in the dorsal decubitus as for a conventional breast ultrasound exam or in laterals decubitus as it promotes a safer access to the lesion.
+The patient may be positioned supine as for a conventional breast ultrasound exam or in lateral decubitus position if it promotes safer access to the lesion.
 Only the breast to be biopsied should be uncovered.

 This may vary according to institutional protocols and usually includes:

-- A small incision is made with a scalpel blade (enough to overcome resistance and allow the entry of the core-needle biopsy).
+a small incision is made with a scalpel blade or a large bore hypodermic needle (enough to overcome resistance and allow the entry of the core-needle biopsy).

 Dressing over the incision point.
 General instructions for the patient.

-- post biopsy obscuration of target lesion, particularly if very small or had a ruptured cystic component; consider placement or marker/clip in such cases
+post-biopsy obscuration of the target lesion, particularly if very small or had a ruptured cystic component; consider placement or marker/clip in such cases

 In cases with equivocal pathologic findings or with discordant radiologic and histologic findings, a new biopsy or suggestion for a surgical excision should be contemplated 2.